Rogan josh: Adaptations

 While the traditional preparation uses whole dried chilies that are de-seeded, soaked in water, and ground to a paste, non-traditional shortcuts use either Kashmiri chili powder (available in Indian stores) or a mixture of paprika (predominantly) and cayenne pepper, adjusted to taste.
 (Madhur Jaffrey's recipe calls for a 4:1 ratio of paprika to cayenne.)
 An updated version served in Sanjeev Kapoor's restaurants uses white and black cardamom, anise, and bay leaves.

 Many western interpretations of the dish add tomatoes to the sauce.
 This is especially common with ready-made pour-over cooking sauces to the point where the dish may be considered tomato-based.
 The authenticity of including tomatoes is disputed: some authors state that tomatoes are not part of the traditional dish or of traditional Indian cuisine and should not be included.
 However, other authors have specifically referred to rogan josh as a dish based around meat and tomatoes, while others have identified tomatoes with a Punjabi version of the dish as opposed to a Kashmiri one.

-With other meats

 There is a variety with beef as well, brisket being preferred.